shawntabrizi/rust-state-machine/src/28/template/README.md

 Go ahead and use the `Block` type and `execute_block` function to update the logic of your `main` function.

-Follow the `TODO`s provided in the template to complete this step
+Follow the `TODO`s provided in the template to complete this step.
+Note that `execute_block` is now updating the caller's nonce for us.

 By the end of this step, your code should compile, test, and run successfully, all without compiler warnings!